 Clicky

-A single trailer holds one machine and a double trailer holds two.
+A “single” trailer holds one ski and a “double” holds two.

 • Wave Single: 148 inches long and 55 inches wide.